kyle-gonzales/cmsc134-mp1/mp1_writeup.md

 ---

+In this machine problem, our team delved into the realm of memory safety, specifically focusing on a stack smashing attack.
+This type of attack poses a significant threat in unsafe code due to its potential to exploit vulnerabilities in a program, allowing unauthorized access and abuse.
+The danger lies in the unauthorized manipulation of the program's execution flow, highlighting the critical need for robust security measures to safeguard against such attacks.

+The task involved exploiting vulnerabilities in a C program to achieve an unauthorized termination with a specific exit code.
+This write-up covers our thought process and strategies as we compiled the given code, inspected the stack memory and CPU registers, and wrote shellcode in preparation for the stack smashing attack.

 ### Compiling the Code

 In our initial attempt to perform the machine problem on a Windows machine, we encountered an error related to a missing compilation flag.
 It became apparent that a Linux environment was necessary for successful execution.
 We transitioned to WSL Ubuntu for compatibility and convenience.